h2oai/steam/docs/cli/steam_get_workgroup.md

 ```
       --by-name[=false]: Get workgroup details by name
-      --name="": No description available
+      --name="": A string name.
-      --workgroup-id=0: No description available
+      --workgroup-id=0: Integer ID of a workgroup in Steam.
 ```

 ### Options inherited from parent commands